APexBlockchainDevelopments/linea-test-token/README.md

 - **Withdraw Funds**: The contract owner can withdraw all ETH collected by the contract.
 - **Update Admin Address**: The contract owner can update the admin address of the contract.
 - **Total Supply Display**: The total supply of Linea Test Token (LTT) is displayed on the dApp, updating in real-time as tokens are minted.
-- **Network Switching**: Users can easily switch to the Linea Sepolia network directly from the dApp.
 - **Add Token to MetaMask**: Users can add the Linea Test Token (LTT) to their MetaMask wallet with a single click.